If you are in a hurry and want to find out which is the best espresso machine under 1000 dollars, I’d recommend the Rancilio Silvia as the best one.

 La Pavoni Europiccola – Best Classic Espresso Machine

-- Great espresso and milk frothing: after learning a few tricks, you can get top-class espresso out of this machine.
+- Great espresso and milk frothing: after learning a few tricks, you can get top-class espresso from this machine.
 It takes some training, but no barista has ever complained of a La Pavoni Europiccola performance.
 If you have the skills, it will deliver great espresso.
 The same happens with the steam wand.
-It works pretty well and lets you froth milk, just as it should be, to get a silky cappuccino or a caffè latte.
+It works well and lets you froth milk, just as it should be, to get a silky cappuccino or a caffè latte.

 - Classic look: few machines have the aesthetic appeal of a La Pavoni Espresso Machine.
 It’s a gem of a find with an old-fashioned charm.
 Some prefer a Rolls to a Ferrari, and La Pavoni is a Rolls, for that matter.